YaroslavKolbaiev/recipes-app/README.md

-# App for posting pictures
+# Test app for posting pictures